Omkarchaithanya/IMAGE_EDITOR/README.md

 ## Notes
 - First local background removal may take a moment to download WASM/ONNX assets.
 - Lint may warn about `<img>` usage; keep or swap to `next/image` if desired.
+- Only few feature are available ( like : remove background, make it black and white, add warm sunset lighting, turn into a watercolor            painting) Due to limit usage of API